Color blindness occurs when you are unable to see colors in a normal way. It is also known as color deficiency.

 The colorblind people don’t see the world in black and white, they can see color, but they have a narrowed color perception.

-Colors lie closer to each other and are not as vibrant or bright as someone who isn’t color blind would see it.
+Colors lie closer to each other and are not as vibrant or bright as someone who isn’t color blind would see.
 Color blindness often happens when someone cannot distinguish between certain colors.
 This usually happens between greens and reds, and occasionally blues.

 DIFFERENT TYPES OF COLOR BLINDNESS: